 This is a popular fishing spot, and there are several benches and one picnic table available.
 Most pleasant evenings you’ll see people enjoying the lake on pontoon boats, kayaks, canoes, and SUPs.
-The lakefront is also a great place to catch a sunset.
+The lakefront is also one of our favorite places to watch the sunset.

-When you reach the end of the lakefront turn left, back into the South Lakes Village Center, and the end of the Lake Thoreau Loop Trail.
-It could be time to reward yourself with a meal or drink at local restaurants Cafesano, Red’s Table, Lakeside Asia, or Flippin’ Pizza.
-The center also has a Starbucks, Chipotle, Subway, and Safeway.
+When you reach the end of the lakefront turn left, back into the South Lakes Village Center.
+You have reached the end of the Lake Thoreau Loop Trail.
+Why not reward yourself with a meal or drink at one of the local restaurants?
+The patios at Cafesano and Red’s Table are both favorites for outdoor dining in Northern Virginia.
+Lakeside Asia and Flippin’ Pizza are also local, and there is a Starbucks, Chipotle, Subway, and Safeway.

-Read our full guide to 10 Tasty Reston Restaurants now!
+Find more local dining in our guide to 10 Tasty Reston Restaurants.

 Tips for Your Walk on the Lake Thoreau Loop Trail